jakemcc/jakemccrary.com/source/_posts/2017-05-29-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 - blog
 ---

-I went to a coffee shop this last weekend with the intention of writing up a quick blog post on `comm`.
-I sat down, sipping my coffee, and wasn't motivated.
-I didn't feel like knocking out a short post and I didn't feel like editing a draft I've been sitting on for a while.
+I went to a coffee shop this last weekend with the intention of writing up a [quick article](/blog/2017/05/29/using-comm-to-verify-matching-content/) on `comm`.
+I sat down, sipping my coffee, and wasn’t motivated.
+I didn’t feel like knocking out a short post, and I didn’t feel like editing a draft I’ve been sitting on for a while.
 I wanted to do some work though, so I decided to add a [JSON Feed](https://jsonfeed.org/) to this site.

 JSON Feed is an alternative to [Atom](https://tools.ietf.org/html/rfc4287) and [RSS](http://cyber.harvard.edu/rss/rss.html) that uses JSON instead of XML.
 I figured I could add support for it in less than the time it would take to enjoy my coffee and maybe some readers would find it useful.
-I don't actually think there will be an advantage to having this implemented, but it was a fun little exercise anyway.
+I’d be shocked if having anyone finds this useful, but it was a fun little exercise anyway.

-This site is powered by an old verson of Octopress (2.something) which uses an old version of Jekyll (2.5.3).
-I think there is probably a better chance of me ditching both than actually going through the work of upgrading.
-I don't think the template would need to change much even if I moved to a new version.
-Below is the template.
-This file is saved as [source/feed.json](https://github.com/jakemcc/jakemccrary.com/blob/master/source/feed.json) in my repository.
+An old version of Octopress (2.something), which uses an old version of Jekyll (2.5.3), generates this site.
+Despite this, I don’t think the template would need to change much if I moved to a new version.
+The template below is saved as [source/feed.json](https://github.com/jakemcc/jakemccrary.com/blob/master/source/feed.json) in my git repository.

 {% raw %}
 ``` javascript